Massachusetts Reserve Study Requirements (2026)

 Practical roadmap for Massachusetts boards

-Confirm your structure and obligations: If you are a condominium, Chapter 183A applies and you must maintain an adequate replacement reserve fund in a segregated account.
+If you are a condominium, Chapter 183A applies and you must maintain an adequate replacement reserve fund in a segregated account.
+If your condominium is organized as a trust, the same requirements apply.
 If you are a non-condo HOA, review your declaration and bylaws for any reserve obligations.

-Commission or update a professional reserve study: Even though it is not mandated, a study from a qualified professional gives you a defensible basis for contribution decisions and helps you explain funding needs to owners.
+Even though it is not mandated, a study from a qualified professional gives you a defensible basis for contribution decisions and helps you explain funding needs to owners.
+Ensure the professional applies Massachusetts-specific cost data and climate-adjusted component lifespans.
+Our reserve study preparation checklist can help your board gather the right documents before the engagement begins.

-Build a funding plan that owners can live with: Use the study to move gradually toward adequate funding, rather than trying to fix everything in one budget year.
+Use the study to move gradually toward adequate funding, rather than trying to fix everything in one budget year.
 The goal is to avoid both chronic underfunding and shock assessments.
+If your community is significantly underfunded, consider phasing increases over three to five years.
+Our guide to recovery plans for underfunded HOAs walks through practical strategies for closing the gap without shocking owners.

 Are reserve studies mandatory for Massachusetts condominiums?